Understanding Dental Abscesses

 Can I Go to a Walk-In for a Tooth Abscess?

 In Merced, you can visit a walk-in clinic for immediate relief from a tooth abscess.
 However, these clinics may only provide temporary solutions.
-A follow-up appointment with a dental professional is essential for comprehensive treatment.
+A follow-up appointment with a dental professional is important for full treatment.
 If you're in severe pain, consider visiting an Emergency Dentist for urgent care.

 Will Urgent Care Drain a Tooth Abscess?